The Camping & Caravanning Club Logo

 Low-power electric heaters can be used in tents at night if you follow our advice on using electricity safely on the campsite here.

 There are few things worse than not being able to sleep during your camping trip due to being too cold.
-Wearing multiple thin layers of clothing can help, along with sleeping off the ground on an insulated camping mat, but you may like to supplement things with a well-built camping heater.
+Wearing multiple thin layers of clothing can help, along with sleeping off the ground on an insulated camping mat.
+However, even with all these measures in place, you may need some extra warmth, and that’s why you need to purchase a well-built camping heater.

 What to look for when buying a camping heater